Inspiration for your journey to the islands…

 Chatham Islands Events

-The festival showcases the Chatham Island culture, arts, food and music with many family activities such as speed shearing, wood cutting, tug of war, creative arts competitions, at least 20 food & art stalls and charity auction.
+The festival showcases the Chatham Island culture, arts, food and music with many family activities such as speed shearing, bread baking, cake decorating, best tasting local honey, creative arts competitions, at least 20 food & art stalls and charity auction.
 The Chatham Islands is a great place with great people who have a real flare for fun and hospitality.